RakhithJK/hackerschoice-kb-wiki/Statically-Cross-Compiling-Expoits.md

 The newly created `./dirty-exp` binary will execute on a Raspberry Pi Linux (armv6l).

-## Cross Compiling for 5 architectures
+## Musl Cross Compiling for 5 architectures

 Let's script this and compile for 5 different architectures:
 ```shell